How to Transcribe Microsoft Teams Meetings Without a Bot

 Participant Reactions

 In enterprise settings, participants in Teams meetings tend to be more security-conscious than on other platforms.
-A bot named "Fireflies Notetaker" or "Otter.ai" appearing in a Teams meeting with a Fortune 500 client's legal team is not going to go smoothly.
+A bot named "Fireflies Notetaker" or "Otter.ai" appearing in a Teams meeting with a Fortune 500 client's legal team isn't going to go smoothly.

 Teams-Specific Technical Issues